go-majordomo/majordomo-llm/docs/index.md

 | DeepSeek | deepseek-chat, deepseek-reasoner |
 | Cohere | command-a, command-r-plus, command-r |

-All providers support structured outputs.
+All providers support structured outputs and streaming.
 Additional models are available—see `llm_config.yaml` for the complete list with pricing.

 ## Next Steps